Marshalltown, Iowa: History

 Henry Anson was the first European settler in what is now called Marshalltown.
 In April 1851, Anson found what he described as “the prettiest place in Iowa.”
 On a high point between the Iowa River and Linn Creek, Anson built a log cabin.
 A plaque at 112 West Main Street marks the site of the cabin.
 In 1853 Anson named the town Marshall, after Marshall, Michigan, a former residence of his.

 The town became Marshalltown in 1862 because another Marshall already existed in Henry County (In 1880, Marshall's name changed to Wayland).
 With the help of Potawatomi chief Johnny Green, Anson persuaded early settlers to stay in the area.
 In the mid-1850s, Anson donated land for a county courthouse.
 Residents donated money for the building's construction.

 In 1863 the title of county seat transferred from the village of Marietta to Marshalltown.
 This event was the result of a considerable amount of political wrangling bordering on warfare.
 The determining factor was the location of the east/west railroad across Iowa and the winning company was the Cedar Rapids & Missouri River railroad under lease by the pioneer parent of the Chicago Northwestern Railway.

 The young town then began growing.
 By 1900, Marshalltown had 10,000 residents.
 Many industries began developing in Marshalltown, like Fisher Controls, Lennox International and Marshalltown Company.

 Marshalltown plays a small but significant role in the life of Ebe Dolliver, a main character in MacKinlay Kantor's Pulitzer Prize-winning novel "Andersonville" (1955).

 Baseball

-Adrian Constantine "Cap" Anson, son of Henry and Jennette Anson, was the first European child born in the new pioneer town and is today known as Marshalltown's “first son.”
+Adrian Constantine "Cap" Anson, son of Henry and Jennette Anson, was the first pioneer child born in the new town and is today known as Marshalltown's “first son.”
 Adrian became a Major League Baseball player and was inducted into the National Baseball Hall of Fame in 1939.
 He was regarded as one of the greatest players of his era and one of the first superstars of the game.